Menu

 Econopack Air Washer

-Whenever it is impossible to access hot water to provide heating by air washers, Econopack air washers are the best.
+Whenever hot water is inaccessible to provide heating by air washers, Econopack air washers are the best.
 An Econopack Air washer is a device that performs like a hot air furnace to provide heating.

 In this way, a gas or diesel burner is installed in the device, the resulting flame heats the furnace, and finally, the exhaust air is heated by passing through the combustion chamber of the air washer.
 There is no need for a spa engine room to heat the spa coil and the exhaust air.
 It is not an air washer.